 In most cases, you’ll experience central fatigue before local fatigue.
-In other words, when you think you can’t do any more work because you’re so fatigued, essentially, what’s happening in your mind is telling your body (muscles) to shut down.
-But in fact, you’re probably able to continue for another couple of reps.
+When you think you can’t do any more work because you’re so tired, what’s happening in your mind is telling your body (muscles) to shut down.
+But you’re probably able to continue for another couple of reps.

 When you think you can’t do any more work because you’re so exhausted, what’s happening in your mind is telling your body (muscles) to shut down.
 Local fatigue is related to factors that limit the ability to perform muscular work.
 These include the energy systems (ATP-CP, glycolysis, and oxidation); the accumulation of metabolic byproducts (such as lactic acid); and the failure of the muscle fiber’s contractile mechanisms.

-The energy systems act much the same way as fuel in a car or a battery in a flashlight.
-However, humans are different in that we have three energy systems within the muscle’s cells that are called upon at different times depending on the intensity and duration of an activity.
+The energy systems act the same way as fuel in a car or a battery in a flashlight.
+However, humans are different in that we have three energy systems within the muscle’s cells that are called upon at other times depending on the intensity and duration of an activity.

 The first energy system is called the ATP-CP system and gets used during extremely short and intense bouts of exercise (e.g., weight training, sprinting, and jumping).
 It works by repeatedly breaking down ATP (the primary currency of energy in the body) and rebuilding ATP using CP (creatine phosphate).
 During repeated maximal contractions, fatigue coincides with CP depletion.

 The other two energy systems called into play during exercises that last longer than 30 seconds are the anaerobic (or glycolytic) and aerobic (or oxidative).
-These energy systems are very dependent on the availability of glycogen (the stored form of glucose sugar).
+These energy systems depend on the availability of glycogen (the stored form of glucose sugar).
 As with CP use, exercise’s intensity (i.e., how hard you train) controls the rate of glycogen depletion.